Eklektisk/web-tools/README.md

 #### Pages ####
 The pages folder contains all content for the website.
 This only includes page-specific information.
 This content will later be inserted into your templates.
+Tabbing is automatically handled, so there is no need to manually indent anything.

 #### Testing ####
 The testing folder contains templated web pages that can be viewed locally.
 This takes content from your pages folder and inserts it into the testing template.
-This is useful for testing a page before publishing it.
+This is useful for checking how a page looks before publishing it.

 #### Production ####
 The production folder contains templated web pages to be uploaded to the